dshe/RxSockets/README.md

     // After the server accepts a client connection, start receiving messages from the client and ... acceptClient.ReceiveObservable.ToStrings().Subscribe(onNext: message =>
     {
-        // Echo each message received back to the client. acceptClient.Send(message.ToByteArray());
+        // echo each message received back to the client. acceptClient.Send(message.ToByteArray());
     });
 });